 Remember to set firewall rules for MySQL server your created to allow your App Service get access to database.

 Go to MySQL server your created and choose Connection security under Settings.

 Provide the Role name and the IP range.
 Remember to have SSL settings DISABLED.

 Now the only thing you have to do to keep up to date with the latest and greatest ghost image is go to your App Service -> Container settings

 And change the ghost image tag to the latest version.

-Now it's time to create a ghost user.
+Now it's time to create your account.
 Open your site with slash

 ghost , mine looks like this

-And follow all steps to create a user.
+And follow all steps to create an account.
 These steps are pretty easy and strait forward.

 There is one more thing I want to mention.
 All applications hosted on Web Apps become